What can I recycle? Where do they go?

 Aluminum Hopper: An aluminum hopper is located between the two trash compactors.
 Please deposit all aluminum products in this container, such as beverage cans, pet and other food containers, antennas, clothing racks, etc.

 Single Stream Containers: There are FOUR single stream containers on site, with eight openings to select from.
 While all are the same, we ask you to watch the signage carefully as some units may be full and others removed for transport.
-Please place the following items in these boxes: magazines, newspapers, office paper, plastics #1 -#7 (except BLACK plastic or items that contained chemicals), waxed and plastic milk and juice cartons, glass and metal food or beverage containers.
+Please place the following items in these boxes: magazines, boxboard, newspapers, office paper, plastics #1 -#7 (except BLACK plastic or items that contained chemicals), waxed and plastic milk and juice cartons, glass and metal food or beverage containers.
 Please be sure to wash (or at lease rinse out) your containers first!
 Food left in recyclable containers is not acceptable.
 DO NOT PLACE PLASTIC BAGS IN SINGLE STREAM CONTAINERS!
 TAKE MERCHANDISE / GROCERY STORE PLASTIC BAGS BACK TO THE STORE FOR PROPER DISPOSAL!
 Black plastic is not recyclable, place these units in the trash and ask your grocer to stop using black plastic!
 Please remove all lids from food and beverage containers.
 Lids are to be placed in garbage dumpsters.

 FULL “office” boxes of paper: Full cardboard boxes of office paper may be placed in the single stream containers.